cap-js-community/odata-v2-adapter/README.md

 - **path**: Path under which the service is reachable.
 Default is `'odata/v2'`.
 Default path is `'v2'` for CDS <7 or `middlewares` deactivated.
 - **model**: CDS service model (path(s) or CSN).
 Default is `'all'`.
 - **port**: Target port which points to OData V4 backend port.
 Default is process.env.PORT or `4004`.
 - **target**: Target which points to OData V4 backend host:port.
 Use `'auto'` to infer the target from server url after listening.
-Default is e.g. `'http://localhost:4004'`.
+Default is e.g. `'auto'`.
 - **targetPath**: Target path to which is redirected.
 Default is `'odata/v4'`.
 Default path is `''` for CDS <7 or `middlewares` deactivated.
 - **services**: Service mapping object from url path name to service name.
 Default is `{}`.
 - **mtxRemote**: CDS model is retrieved remotely via MTX endpoint for multitenant scenario (classic MTX only).
 Default is `false`.